ljpernic/HQ3.1/src/pages/content/poetry/2021-09-13-The-Stolen-Child/index.md

 We foot it all the night,
 Weaving olden dances,
 Mingling hands and mingling glances
-221Till the moon has taken flight;
+Till the moon has taken flight;
 To and fro we leap
 And chase the frothy bubbles,
 While the world is full of troubles
 And is anxious in its sleep.
-Come away, O human child!
+*Come away, O human child!*
-To the waters and the wild
+*To the waters and the wild*
-With a faery, hand in hand,
+*With a faery, hand in hand,*
-For the world's more full of weeping than you can understand.
+*For the world's more full of weeping than you can understand.*

 Where the wandering water gushes
 From the hills above Glen-Car,